alschechter/CosmicNoonMergerID/README.md

 This work uses TNG50, HST CANDELS imaging, and Zoobot to create a CNN to identify galaxy mergers near cosmic noon.
 This work is submitted to the Astrophysical Journal.

 ### Data Availability
-All datasets used in this project are available on our [Zenodo Page](10.5281/zenodo.19374288).
+Mock used in this project are available on our [Zenodo Page](10.5281/zenodo.19374288).
+SKIRT datacubes are available upon request.

 ---